pbrush/RBE501_App/README.md

 A mini project for WPI's RBE501 with Loris Fichera create a robot dynamics simulator in MATLAB.
-We must create a GUI that displays a kinematic chain of ___ robot, plots the state of the robot in real time, and has controls to interact with the robot.
+We must create a GUI that displays a kinematic chain of the pandas robot, plots the state of the robot in real time, and has controls to interact with the robot.

+To start the application, run the robotarm.m file.
+The GUI should appear with inputs for the end effector's poisiton and orientation, as well as the wrench applied to the end effector.
+After pressing enter, an animation of the robot moving to the new pose will play, and the graphs of the robot's joint positions, velocities, acclerations, and torques will update.